ulzha/spive/docs/API.md

   Operations-wise, a minor upgrade results in the appearance of a new input version in your consumer dashboards, with corresponding color-coding in the UI, which helps them troubleshoot, in case the upgrade does trigger bugs.

-  Caveat regarding [semver](https://semver.org/): a minor upgrade yields an observable change of Stream contents, so operationally a minor upgrade is not necessarily frictionless/backwards compatible for consumers; yet the semantics of those contents must be backwards compatible, which is why we name it "minor".
+  Caveat regarding [semver](https://semver.org/): a minor upgrade yields an observable change of Stream contents, so operationally a minor upgrade is not necessarily frictionless/backwards compatible for consumers; yet the semantics surrounding those contents must be backwards compatible, which is why we name it "minor".

 ##### *iii.
 Major*